OpenDataServices/ods-governance-handbook/directorsmeetings.md

 The agenda should provide an opportunity to:

-* Review the progress of the business.
+* Review and reflect on the progress of the business.
 * Review our compliance and risk mitigations.
 * Hear year ahead plans from all work areas, including subgroups and delivery work.
 * Formally approve new [policies](policies).